How do you register for VAT?

 Register online through ROS

-You or your tax agent can register your business for VAT through Revenue’s Online Services (ROS).
-To avail of this facility your business must be established in the State.
+You, or your tax agent, can register your business for Value-Added Tax (VAT) through Revenue Online Service (ROS).
+To avail of this facility, your business must be established in the State.

 Applicants who have a business established in the State should complete the following forms online: